Back to Home Page or

 Other PK experiments have concerned animals and plants.
 Healers have held

 wounded mice; and water to be applied to barely seeds.
 Both showed

 Associated with these types of experiments is what is known at the "linger

 effect."
 An example of this is when the subject has raise or lowered the

 temperature and the temperature continues to rise or fall for some time

 after the subject leaves.
-Water which has been held by a healer which seemed
+Water which has been held by a healer which

-even after it has been boiled.
+growth even after it has been boiled.

 There are other types of PK which have been studied but are view with a

 fair amount of skepticism.
-One of these types is activity of a poltergeist.
+One of these types is activity of a

-reports describing flying rocks, or heavy furniture
+well-authenticated reports describing flying rocks, or heavy furniture

 moving when no person was found, or known to be at the time at the point

 Poltergeist activity is generally associated with children or adolescents.

-One suggestion for this is that the activity is caused from a strong repression
+One suggestion for this is that the activity is caused from a strong

-be a manifestation of PK activity.
+is thought to be a manifestation of PK activity.